Do Cold Sores Count Out Dental Appointments?

 - Acyclovir (Xerese, Zovirax)

-Having your prescription already in hand can save you a trip to the doctor and help you beat the virus back.
-So if you are a regular sufferer, visit your doctor before an outbreak.
-Then, at the first symptoms, you can get down to the pharmacist and start fighting back against cold sores. immediately.
+Having your prescription already in hand can spare you a trip to the doctor and help you beat the virus back.

 Don’t touch it!